TmTanky/TS-chat-app-server/README.md

 - This is the server of Vue-Chat-App project/repository
 - Install all dependencies and you're good to go

-Run npm start to start the server.
+Run npm start to start the server